bmn-m/Stormshield-SN300-opnsense/README.md

 ![lok](https://user-images.githubusercontent.com/18091782/201521480-4cda0b3c-f8d4-42e2-a221-56a324a4d26e.png)
 In the endpoint you enter the public key you have just created.
 ![end](https://user-images.githubusercontent.com/18091782/201521515-e0e9d052-610b-4080-9a58-54cb3f5ede60.png)
-Some firewlling.
+Some firewalling.
 ![wan](https://user-images.githubusercontent.com/18091782/201521946-a62cb09e-d56f-4d12-a17a-ebab9ebd2b50.png)
 ![wgg](https://user-images.githubusercontent.com/18091782/201521950-55700784-c66a-4a06-b225-dc04199a1170.png)

-Create the Wireguard config on your roadwarrior.
+Create the wireguard config on your roadwarrior.
 Fill in the private key you just created and the public key from your OPNSense local instance.
 ```
 #wg5.conf
 [Interface]